 It gives it that extra little pop of flavor that takes it over the top!

-5 cups cauliflower florets (approx. 2lb head of cauliflower)
+- 5 cups chopped cauliflower florets (about 2lb head of cauliflower)

-2 cups chopped leeks (approx. 3 medium-size leeks)
+- 2 cups chopped leeks (about 3 medium-size leeks)

-4 cups cubed and peeled russet potatoes (approx 2 large potatoes)
+- 4 cups cubed and peeled russet potatoes (about 2 large potatoes)

-- Warm one tablespoon olive oil in a large pot over medium heat.
+In a large pot over medium heat, warm one tablespoon olive oil.
 Add the leeks and garlic then cook for 2-3 minutes.

-- Next add the potatoes and the cauliflower then sprinkle with salt & pepper and stir together.
-Cook for another 5 minutes and then pour in the vegetable broth.
-Bring to a boil and then reduce to a simmer and cook for about 20 minutes, until vegetables are tender.
+Next add the potatoes and the cauliflower then sprinkle with salt & pepper and stir together.
+Cook for another 5 minutes.
+Pour in the vegetable broth, bring to a boil, then reduce to a simmer and cook for about 20 minutes, until vegetables are tender.